 The credentialing requirements and clinical standards above apply to every clinician who joins the platform, regardless of when they onboard.

-Doctor registration is checked against the AHPRA public register before clinical work begins, with ongoing monitoring for any registration change.
+Doctor registration is checked against the AHPRA public register before clinical work begins.
+You can verify current registration directly on the public register.

-AHPRA Public RegisterAHPRA registration, telehealth training, clinical governance, and when we refer you elsewhere.
+AHPRA Public RegisterAHPRA registration, service-line scope, clinical governance, and when we refer you elsewhere.

 AHPRA - the Australian Health Practitioner Regulation Agency - is the national body that regulates all health practitioners in Australia.
 If a doctor isn't registered with AHPRA, they cannot legally practise medicine in this country.
 It's not optional, and there's no alternative pathway.